Millennium Edition (in five volumes)

 Volume IV: The Tetrarchies and the Rise of the House of Constantine

-Copies of the first four volumes are now available for ordering.
-Volume V is in preparation.
+Copies of all five volumes are now available for ordering.